Hike Stone Mountain State Park

 Then you can print it out and refer to your plan anytime you want.
 Happy training!
 LJ

-I worked my butt off for months prior to that trip, so I’d be able to do the 2-day Mount Olympus hike without hurting myself – and it was great!
+I worked my butt off for months prior to that trip, so I’d be able to do the Ben Nevis summit hike without hurting myself – and it was great!

-But that was a few months ago, and now I could use a quick tune-up before slipping into that slinky party dress.
+But that was more than a few months ago, and now I could use a quick tune-up before slipping into that slinky party dress or Spring resort wear.

 Continue reading Get Back in Shape with a 6-Week Training Plan